 Beyond the awareness stage

 Ultimately, by defining a brand position, you give your users a chance to connect with their product on a deeper level.
 After building brand awareness, the next stage is acquisition.
 With a user acquisition strategy, it is essential to use different methods, be creative, and continually refine the strategy.
-The aim is to get as many downloads as possible in the first week after launch to rank higher in app store search results.
+The aim is to get as many downloads as possible in the first week after launch.
+This way, you can rank higher in app store search results.
 In this stage, you must track where app downloads originate from the moment that users begin to download the app to focus on the most profitable channels and improve on the others.
 Finally, the retention stage is supposed to turn acquired users into lifelong ones.
 After all, if no one is using the app, it is not yielding business.

 Let us now look at some strategies which can effectively market a mobile app in all three stages.